ajpelu/modis_iv/analysis/test_validation.md

 # ---
 ```

-See this [shinyapp](https://ajpelu.shinyapps.io/plot_validation/) (Note: Be patient!!) with interactive plots to compare the both dataset for EVI and NDVI variables.
+See this [shinyapp](https://ajpelu.shinyapps.io/plot_validation/) with interactive plots to compare the both dataset for EVI and NDVI variables.
 You can also see an example (three pixels) below:

 ``` r
 myids <- sample(md$id_pixel, 3)